loic-grancher/webnotes/src/content/docs/wordpress/Creating a Theme/style_bootstrap.md

 ## Bootstrap/CSS setup

-For more info see "WP actions"
+For more info on "actions" used in the code snippets, see "WP actions"

-### Add regular CSS sheet
+### Add a regular CSS sheet

 ```php
 //functions.php